 Simple Wood Tray

-100 Layer Cake shows us how to style a simple wooden tray with decorative jars, dried flowers and a geode, instantly neatens up a bathroom.
+100 Layer Cake proves that styling a simple wooden tray with decorative jars, dried flowers, and a geode, instantly neatens up a bathroom.
 You may even have a similar unused tray in your home office or kitchen just waiting to be filled with grooming supplies.
-The neutral color of this tray will suit any bathroom, and handles make it easy to move it to another area of the counter if you need to.
-As they suggest, use opaque canisters to hide less attractive items (utilitarian hair clips, for example) that you still want close by.Continue to 10 of 17 below.
+The neutral color of this tray suits any bathroom, and handles make it easy to move.
+Use opaque canisters to hide less attractive items (utilitarian hair clips, for example) that you still want close by.Continue to 9 of 16 below.

 Oval Pewter Tray

-A delicate elegance defines this retro silver tray from Home 2 Me.
-Retro glass jars, apothecary bottles and beautiful fresh flowers work together to bring a sense of relaxation and luxury.
-This is the perfect setup for a more traditional style bathroom.Continue to 12 of 17 below.
+A delicate elegance defines this shallow silver tray from Home 2 Me.
+Retro glass jars, apothecary bottles, and beautiful fresh flowers work together to bring a sense of relaxation and luxury.
+This is the perfect setup for a more traditional style bathroom.Continue to 11 of 16 below.

 This rustic dream bathroom, found on Happiness Is Homemade, features a beautiful and practical multi-level tray for hand and finger towels, lotions, and beauty items.
-This tray keeps the space organize and adds a little more storage capacity for smaller vanities.Continue to 14 of 17 below.
+This wood and metal tray keeps the space organize and adds a little more storage capacity for smaller vanities.Continue to 13 of 16 below.

-A vintage kitchen tray transforms this bathroom with extra practical storage space and a dash of quirky styling.
-This tray, found on Little Vintage Nest, keeps practical items such as washcloths, soaps, and oils, as well as a bouquet of fresh flowers set in a mason jar.
-Vintage style can be pretty and dainty too!Continue to 17 of 17 below.
+A vintage kitchen confectionery tray transforms this bathroom with extra practical storage space and a dash of quirky styling.
+This tray styled by Sarah Joy keeps practical items such as washcloths, soaps, and oils, as well as a bouquet of fresh flowers set in a mason jar.
+Vintage style can be pretty and dainty, too.Continue to 16 of 16 below.

 Hexagonal Aqua Tray

-And if you thought that only rectangle trays were pretty, think again: this hexagonal aqua tray, styled by Kyle Knight Design, is just the perfect kind of original.
-It's unexpected, the shape contrasts the the rectangles around it, and the color is subtle enough not to distract from the natural beauty of the surrounding marble.
+And if you thought that only rectangle trays were pretty, think again: this hexagonal aqua tray, styled by Kyle Knight Design, is just the perfect kind of original for a bathroom.
+It's unexpected, the shape contrasts the rectangles around it, and the color is subtle enough so it does not distract from the natural beauty of the surrounding marble.
 The matching vases of pink flowers makes this a soft and symmetrical pink-and-green vignette.